tapdata/tapdata-docs/docs/prerequisites/saas-and-api/lark-approval.md

 <Content />

-This article describes how to connect to Lark Approval data sources on Tapdata Cloud.
+This article describes how to connect to Lark Approval data sources on TapData Cloud.

 You need to go to https://open.feishu.cn/app Find the corresponding application and find it in the ***voucher and basic information*** of the application.